What is the Harvard MBA Indicator?

 In shorthand, the Harvard MBA Indicator is sometimes referred to more simply as the HBS (Harvard Business School) Indicator.
 The HBS indicator is somewhat esoteric, meaning it’s not really intended to be used by a broad audience but by more specialized traders who understand its significance.
 Additionally, even traders who use it rarely use it as a sole trading indicator.
 However, they instead combine it with other indicators used to track the finance and trading industries, such as profit margin and debt-to-equity ratio.

-When the Harvard MBA indicator is referred to as long-term and contrarian, it means that the indicator is designed to provide long-term investment signals based on the extent to which Harvard MBA students are attracted to certain positions on Wall Street.
+When the Harvard MBA indicator is referred to as long-term and contrarian, the indicator is designed to provide long-term investment signals based on the extent to which Harvard MBA students are attracted to certain positions on Wall Street.

 The contrarian piece comes in because the indicator follows an older adage: “The more attracted students are to various positions on Wall Street, the more overbought Wall Street becomes.”
 It is an indicator that the stock market is saturated and most likely nearing a breaking point.
 In other words, “when everyone wants in, it’s time to get out.”